Content

 5. In the "Manage" menu click "Authentication (Preview)"

-1. The "Application (client) ID" shown is your `MICROSOFT_CLIENT_ID`
+1. Copy the "Application (client) ID" → this is your `MICROSOFT_CLIENT_ID`

 - Click "New client secret"